 A student whose loan is revived by a loan holder or debt collector after a period of noncollection may, at any time, file a written application for recovery from STRF for the debt that would have otherwise been eligible for recovery.
-If it has been more than four (4) years since the action or event that made the student eligible, the student must have filed a written application for recovery within the original four (4) year period, unless the period has been extended by another act of law.
+If it has been more than four (4) years since the action or event that made the student eligible, the student must have filed a written application for recovery within the original four(4) year period, unless the period has been extended by another act of law.

-However, no claim can be paid to any student without a social security number or a taxpayer identification number."
+However, no claim can be paid to any student without a social security number or a taxpayer identification number.
+Note: Authority cited: Sections 94803, 94877 and 94923, Education Code.
+Reference: Section 94923,94924 and 94925, Education Code.

-Notice Concerning Transferability of Credits and Credentials
+Notice Concerning Transferability of Credits and Credentials Earned at our Institution